ahmadawais/VRDOC/docs/index.md

 # Vacation Rentals WordPress Theme

+!!! note
     Vacation Rentals WordPress theme helps you setup your very own AirBNB style bread and breakfast site.
 This site serves as the documentation to help you understand this theme better.